 I am studying infinite translation surfaces, i.e. surfaces that are equipped with a translation structure.
 These can have infinite area or infinite topological type but they can also have finite area and finite topological type.

 A striking difference to the theory of finite translation surfaces is that there can exist singularities that are not cone angle singularities.
 For instance, singularities coming from infinite covering constructions will usually be infinite angle singularities.
 However, there are also singularities that can not be simply described by an angle.
 I am particularly interested in these so-called wild singularities because they can have very complicated neighborhoods that carry a lot of information.

 For many statements from the theory of finite translation surfaces, the analog for infinite translation surfaces is not true in full generality.
 To recover these statements, it is important to study different subclasses of infinite translation surfaces.
 For example, the study of the geodesic flow leads to the restriction on translation surfaces with a discrete set of singularities.
 I am interested in finding out which restrictions are necessary to recover which types of theorems.

 Until August 2017, I was working on the DFG funded project which is called "Classification and deformation theory of infinite translation surfaces".

 During the Sage Days 73, I wrote a small tool in Sage that visualizes the translation structure that is given by a differential on a subset of the complex plane.
-As soon as I have straightened the code, I will publish it here.
+If I'll ever straighten and document the code, I will publish it here.
 Until then, it is available upon email request.